 We’ve shipped our DIY RainKits™ to Fiji and the Caribbean – because they have no problem finding barrels there.
 In fact, you'll have no problem finding them anywhere.

-Why are these blue plastic drums so ubiquitous?
+Why are these 55-gallon blue plastic barrels so ubiquitous?

 Also known as poly drums, they are the internationally-approved container for shipping liquid food products, world-wide.